-While the oven is in operation, the oven heats to temperatures much higher than those used in normal cooking.
+While the oven self-cleans, it heats to temperatures much higher than those used in normal cooking.
 Sounds of metal expansion and contraction are normal.
 Odor is also normal as the food soil is being removed.
-Smoke may appear through the oven vent, located on the top of the control panel.
+Smoke may appear through the oven vent, located on both sides of the cooking surface.